Skip to Page Content

 5.6.2 A sole proprietorship, partnership, corporation, or any other entity authorized under Delaware law or a similar statute of another state which is registered with the Board and holds a current firm permit in good standing to practice public accountancy.

-5.6.3 An individual may not refer to his or her business or sign tax returns as "John/Jane Doe, PA" without a permit to practice public accountancy.
+5.6.3 An individual may not refer to their business or sign tax returns as "John/Jane Doe, PA" without a permit to practice public accountancy.

 5.6.4 Nothing herein shall limit the use of the designation “P.A.” when it refers to a “professional association”.